-Its time for a change.
+Its time for a change how my survival gear is stored.
 My survival gear is spread out all over a spare bedroom, couple of storage boxes and 2 closets.
 Its time to round everything up and get things organized.

 My wife and I have a spare bedroom that my son uses when he comes to visit.
 Since the room is only used a few times a month, we decided to install some shelves and organize our survival gear stocks.